jlengstorf/lengstorf.com/src/posts/80-labels/index.md

 a shortcut that prevented me from even seeing that those opportunities existed in the first place.[^traveler]

+[^traveler]:
-[^traveler]: The concept of travel was one of these moments in my life.
+  The concept of travel was one of these moments in my life.
 I had always assumed that long-term travel was for Rich Travelers — a label that didn't apply to me.
-I believed I wasn't part of the group who could travel, so I never gave any consideration to whether or not I could do it.<br/><br/>As soon as I challenged the assumption that labels dictate possibilities, I was able to see the opportunity, and it resulted in one of the [greatest adventures of my life so far](/two-years-in-airbnbs/).
+I believed I wasn't part of the group who could travel, so I never gave any consideration to whether or not I could do it.

+  As soon as I challenged the assumption that labels dictate possibilities, I was able to see the opportunity, and it resulted in one of the [greatest adventures of my life so far](/two-years-in-airbnbs/).

 <figure class="figure figure--center">
   <img src="./images/digital-nomads.jpg" alt="Digital nomads." />